ivy-llc/ivy/docs/partial_source/applied_libraries_docker_guide.rst

 **Directory Tree**

-1. Due to dependencies, the related Ivy repositories have to be placed in the same local folder:
+1. Due to dependencies, the related Ivy repositories have to be placed in the same local directory:

 .. code-block:: none